Systems Tool Kit: History

 In 1989, the three founders of Analytical Graphics, Inc. — Paul Graziani, Scott Reynolds, and Jim Poland, left GE Aerospace to create Satellite Tool Kit (STK) as an alternative to bespoke, project-specific aerospace software.

 The original version of STK ran only on Sun Microsystems computers, but as PCs became more powerful, the code was converted to run on Windows.

 STK was first adopted by the aerospace community for orbit analysis and access calculations (when a satellite can see a ground-station or image target), but as the software was expanded, more modules were added that included the ability to perform calculations for communications systems, radar, interplanetary missions and orbit collision avoidance.

 The addition of 3D viewing capabilities led to the adoption of the STK by military users for real-time visualization of air, land and sea forces as well as the space domain.
 STK has also been used by news organizations to graphically depict current events to a wider audience, including the deorbit of Russia's Mir Space Station, the Space Shuttle Columbia disaster, the Iridium/Cosmos collision, the asteroid 2012 DA14 close approach and various North Korea missile tests.

 As of version 12.1 (released in 2020), the software underwent a name change from Satellite Tool Kit to Systems Tool Kit to reflect its applicability in land, sea, air, and space systems.

-In 2019, Dutch amateur skywatcher Marco Langbroek used STK to analyze a high-resolution photograph of an Iranian launch site accident tweeted by US President Trump.
+In 2019, Dutch amateur skywatcher Marco Langbroek used STK to analyze a high-resolution photograph of an Iranian launch site accident tweeted by former US President Donald Trump.
 It was "the first time in three and a half decades that an image [had] become public that [revealed] the sophistication of US spy satellites in orbit."
 Langbroek and astronomer Cees Bassa, identified the specific classified spysat (USA-224, a KH-11 satellite with an objective mirror as large as the Hubble Space Telescope) that had taken the photograph, and the time when it was taken on a particular satellite pass.